ethicalhack3r/wordpress_plugin_security_testing_cheat_sheet/README.md

 #### Unsafe API functions

-The following functions can cause XSS if not secured:
+The following functions can cause XSS if not secured as they use the PHP_SELF variable:

 - ```add_query_arg()```
 - ```remove_query_arg()```